 ===================The Achaemenid Persian Empire (c.
 500 BC)

-Meanwhile, after the fall of the New Kingdom and the ensuing centuries of internal conflict and fragmentation, Egypt managed to reconsolidate one more time under its twenty-sixth dynasty.
-In a beautiful example of how history always seems to repeat itself, the reborn Egypt challenged the Neo-Babylonian Empire for control of the eastern Mediterranean coasts, much like the New Kingdom had battled the Hittite Empire centuries before.
+Meanwhile, after the fall of the New Kingdom and the ensuing centuries of internal conflict, Egypt managed to reconsolidate one more time under its twenty-sixth dynasty.
+In a beautiful example of how history always seems to repeat itself, the reborn Egypt challenged the Neo-Babylonian Empire for control of the eastern Mediterranean coasts, much like the New Kingdom had battled the Hittites centuries earlier.
 Yet the days of Egypt’s greatness under the New Kingdom were long gone.
 The Neo-Babylonian Empire soundly defeated Egypt and pressed into Palestine, capturing Jerusalem in 587 BC and turning Egypt into a de facto

 puppet state.
 Babylon thus emerged victorious and became the supreme centre of the ancient world.